gregdetre/healthyselfjournal/docs/reference/CONFIGURATION.md

 ## Configuration sources and precedence

 At import time, the package loads environment variables from `.env` then `.env.local` and also from XDG (`~/.config/healthyselfjournal/.env` and `.env.local`) for desktop users, without overriding existing OS environment variables.
+The CLI init wizard writes to the current working directory by default; pass `--xdg` to persist under XDG.

 Runtime precedence (highest to lowest):